Unconstrained Facial Action Unit Detection via Latent Feature Domain: Experiments

-In our semi-supervised training setting, we made use of the source images with both AU and landmark labels, and the target images with only landmark labels.
-For a method composed of the AU detection related modules from our framework, we treat it using the same semi-supervised training setting as the baseline, and treat it using target-domain pseudo AU labels as the upper-bound.
-To validate our framework, we expect that our method performs better than both the baseline and the upper-bound for target-domain AU detection.
+In our training setting, we made use of the source images with both AU and landmark labels, and the target images with only landmark labels.
+We treat a network composed of the AU detection related modules from our framework as the \textbf{Basic Model}.
+Specifically, it comprises $E_f$ followed by two parallel modules $F_a$ and $F_l$, in which the lower-bounds use the same training setting and the upper-bounds further use target-domain pseudo AU labels.
+To validate our framework, we expect that our method performs better than both lower-bounds and upper-bounds of the basic model for target-domain AU detection.